In progress:

 Amanda Lindsay (ARE, 2019, collaborator) Assistant Professor, Luther College.
 Amanda collaborated with me on a 2016 JEBO paper on Harnessing enforcement leverage at the border to minimize biological risk from international live species trade.
 In her job market paper she employed an interdisciplinary approach to evaluate the local economic and biological implications of marine policies in rural Indonesia.
 Her analysis illustrates to what extent these policies can achieve sustainable development objectives.

-Amanda Faig (ARE, 2017, member): Postdoctoral Research Fellow at UW & NOAA
+Amanda Faig (ARE, 2017, member): Research Scientist, Amazon

 Cloe Garnache (ARE, 2013, member), Assistant Professor, Michigan State University.